rohitabc987/ReadyTech/src/architecture.md

 ### `/questions/{questionId}`

 A root-level collection to store all individual questions.
-This allows for easier querying and reuse of questions across different contexts, such as the main Question Bank page.
+This allows for easier querying and reuse of questions.

 **Schema: `Question`**
 ```typescript